 - More than 40 images of lighthouses from coast to coast

-With a foreword by leading New England lighthouse photographer Jeremy D’Entremont.
+With a foreword by leading New England lighthouse photographer Jeremy D’Entremont

 The Fyddeye Guide to America’s Maritime History

-The Fyddeye Guide to America’s Maritime History, one of the Fyddeye Guide series of travel books, makes your summer travel planning easier with an easy-to-use, well-organized directory of tall ships, lighthouses, historic warships, maritime museums, and other attractions you can visit today.
+The Fyddeye Guide to America’s Maritime History, the first of the Fyddeye Guide series of travel books, makes your summer travel planning easier with an easy-to-use, well-organized directory of tall ships, lighthouses, historic warships, maritime museums, and other attractions you can visit today.
 Use the Guide to outline a family trip, map out a heritage travel experience, research your local history, or find a heritage organization to help you discover the sea captain in your family tree.
 The Guide covers maritime history attractions in the lower 48 states, Alaska, Hawaii, Puerto Rico, and the Virgin Islands.
 Just $24.95 for traditional print, or $6.99 for the ebook.